ARPA-SIMC/arkimet/doc/ds-archive.md

 ## Offline archives

 Offline archives are archives whose data has been moved to external media.
-The only thing that is left is a .summary file that describes the data that would be there.
+The only thing that is left is a `.summary` file that describes the data that would be there.

+It is possible to bring an offline archive online by copying/linking/mounting it next to its `.summmary` file.
+If both the `.summary` file and the archive directory are present, arkimet will ignore the `.summary` file when reading, and will ignore the archive directory when checking.
+This has the effect of making an archive read-only when the `$archivename.summary` file is present.